-Finding things out Developing ideas and making things happen Exchanging and sharing information Using data and information sources Understand that different forms of information - text, graphics, sound, numeric data and symbols - can be combined to create meaning and impact.
-Identify the purpose of an information source (e.g. to present facts or opinions, to advertise, publicise or entertain) and whether it is likely to be biased.
-Identify what information is relevant to a task.
-Understand how someone using an information source could be misled by missing or inaccurate information.
-Searching and selecting Search a variety of sources for information relevant to a task (e.g. using indexes, search techniques, navigational structures and engines).
-Narrow down a search to achieve more relevant results.
-Assess the value of information from various sources to a particular task.
-Assess the value of information used.
-Organising and investigating In an investigation: design and use an appropriate data handling structure to answer questions and draw conclusions; check data efficiently for errors; eneck data efficiently for errors; investigate relationships between variables; check data efficiently for errors; use software to represent data in simple graphs, charts or tables, justifying the choice of representation; derive new information from data, e.g. averages, probabilities; check whether conclusions are plausible; review and amend the structure and its data to answer further questions.
-Analysing and automating processes • Use automated processes to increase efficiency (e.g. templates, master pages). • Represent simple processes as diagrams, showing: - how a task can be broken down into smaller ones; - the sequence of operations, and any conditions or decisions that affect it; - the initial information needed (e.g. room temperature, prices of items).
-Models and modelling • Use software to investigate and amend a simple model by: - formatting and labelling data appropriately (e.g. formatting cells to display currency); - entering rules or formulae and checking their appropriateness and accurate working; - explaining the rules governing a model; - explaining the rules governing a model; - predicting the effects of changing variables or rules. • Test whether a simple model operates satisfactorily.
-Control and monitoring • Implement a system to carry out a simple control task, including some that involve sensed physical data, by: - compiling sets of instructions, identifying those which can be grouped to form procedures or loops; - testing and refining the instructions.
+Developing ideas and making things happen Exchanging and sharing information Analysing and automatine Assess the value of information relevant to a task Acknowledge sources for information relevant results.
+Acknowledge sources of information from various sources to a particular task.
+Acknowledge sources of information relevant to prowide In an investigation: - design and uses an appropriate data handling structure to answer questions and craw conclusions; - design and uses an appropriate data handling structure to answer questionarie or data collection sheet to prowide - check data efficiently for errors; - check whether conclusions are plausible; - check whether conclusions are plausible; - check whether questions. - check whether questions.
+Analysing and automating processes - Use automated processes to increase efficiency (e.g. templates, master pages). - Represent simple processes as diagrams, showing: - how a task can be broken down into smaller ones; - the sequence of operations, and any conditions or decisions that affect it; - the initial information needed (e.g. room temperature, prices of items).
+Models and modelling - Use software to investigate and amend a simple model by: - formatting and labelling data appropriately (e.g. formatting cells to display currency); - entering rules or formulae and checking their appropriateness and accurate working; - explaining the rules governing a model; - predicting the effects of changing variables or rules. - Test whether a simple model operates satisfactorily.
+Control and monitoring - Implement a system to carry out a simple control task, including some that involve sensed physical data, by: - compiling sets of instructions, identifying those which can be grouped to form procedures or loops; - testing and refining the instructions.
 Fitness for purpose • Recognise common forms and conventions used in communications and how these address audience needs (e.g. columns of text in newspapers, graphics and enlarged print in posters, hyperlinks on websites). • Apply understanding of common forms and conventions to own ICT work. • Use given criteria to evaluate the effectiveness of own and others' publications and presentations.
-Refining and presenting information • Plan and design the presentation of information in digital media, taking account of the purpose of the presentation and intended audience. • Use ICT to draft and refine a presentation, including: - capturing still and moving images and sound (e.g. using a scanner, digital cannera, microphone); - reorganising, developing and combining information, including text, images and sound, using the simple editing functions of common applications; - including text, images and sound, using the simple editing functions of common applications; - including text, images and sound; using the simple editing functions and exporting data and information in appropriate formats.
+Refining and presenting information • Plan and design the presentation of information in digital media, taking account of the purpose of the presentation and intended audience. • Use ICT to draft and refine a presentation, including: • capturing still and moving images and sound (e.g. using a scanner, digital camera, microphone); • reorganising, developing and combining information, including text, images and sound, using the simple editing functions of common applications; • including text, images and sound, using the simple editing functions of common applications; • Importing and exporting data and information in appropriate formats.
 Communicating • Use e-mail securely and efficiently for short messages and supporting material. • Know how to protect personal details and why this is important.